 Over time, the ILLiad community will move to Tipasa.

 This is a multi-year project that will be rolled out in phases allowing sufficient time for libraries to migrate.
 Libraries can choose to migrate to Tipasa at a point when their functionality needs are best met.
-We don't have an exact timeline, but will update the community with dates and details as they become available.
+We will continue to update the community with dates and details as they become available.

 What is the reasoning for moving ILLiad to the cloud when ILLiad works well for many clients/customers already?

 OCLC's goal in building this new service in the cloud is to make it easier for libraries to use this ILL functionality through our WorldShare platform.
 The OCLC partnership with Atlas for ILLiad was started in 2000, and almost 20 years later, OCLC is making significant investments in the WorldShare platform and additional services built on that platform.
 By moving this ILL functionality to the cloud, OCLC will make it unnecessary for libraries to manage a local server or update the software in order to use it.
 This will save libraries time and money, and it will make the software more accessible to libraries who aren't yet using it.

 In each phase of Tipasa development, we will convene an advisory group and will extend invitations to participate and shape our plans.
 Libraries can also get involved in other activities, such as our usability program and special interest groups.
 This is your opportunity to provide input, share your workflows and help guide development.
 We distribute messages to a database of contacts that is pulled out of the Policies Directory and other sources, and we send out information via listservs.
 If you are concerned that your institution's information is out of date or incorrect, please update the Policies Directory or contact OCLC Support.
 You can also send an email to let us know that you're interested in usability testing, future programs and advisory groups.